ppoudel0019/ETD_Search/README.md

 ## ETD Search

-ETD Search is a search engine for searching electronic thesis and dissertations.
+ETD Search is a search engine for searching electronic theses and dissertations.
 It is built in PHP with Laravel framework.
 Html, CSS, and JavaScript is used for the User Interface.
 It uses MySQL database for storing the user information.
 Search functionality is implemented with Elasticsearch.

 More details:  [Here](https://github.com/ppoudel0019/ETD_Search/blob/master/ETD_Search.pdf)